A Review on Quantum Circuit Optimization using ZX-Calculus: Survey

+This survey categorizes ZX-based quantum circuit optimization algorithms by their underlying strategy and target metric.
+We selected 26 works with optimization strategies that focus on the semantic-preserving rewriting rules or improve the circuit extraction step.

-In addition, the main optimization algorithm for each approach is listed.
-If an entry contains "Ad-hoc", the respective work introduces a novel procedure that reduces the indicated metric.
-If a heuristic is indicated, the optimization is guided by characteristics of the local ZX-diagram.
-Other entries specify the algorithms used such as simulated annealing (SA), reinforcement learning (RL), genetic algorithms (GA), look-ahead search (LA), linear programming (LP), directed vertex feedback solver (DVFS) and template matching (TM).
-Moreover, we differentiate between architecture-agnostic ({ blue}) and architecture-aware ({ red}) strategies.
-The following subsections discuss individual approaches and aim to highlight connections and identify future research directions.
+Each approach is classified by its main optimization algorithm If an entry contains "Ad-hoc", the respective work introduces a novel procedure that reduces the indicated metric.
+If a heuristic is indicated, the optimization is guided by characteristics of the ZX-diagram.
+Other entries specify the algorithms used such as simulated annealing (SA), reinforcement learning (RL), genetic algorithms (GA), look-ahead (LA), integer linear programming (ILP), directed vertex feedback solver (DVFS) and template matching (TM).

+Figure~\ref{fig:survey-overview} shows the focus of the surveyed works.
+It counts the number of works that target a specific metric for each optimization strategy.
+An optimizer contributes a count of one to every target metric in the figure.
+In case a method approximates quantum circuit metrics at the ZX-diagram level, both are indicated.
+For example, this is the case when the number of two-qubit gates is approximated by the number of Hadamard wires.

+Table~\ref{tabsurvey} provides a high-level overview of our survey.
+We differentiate between architecture-agnostic in blue and architecture-aware strategies in red.

+The following sections discuss the individual approaches and aim to highlight connections and identify future research directions.